geodynamics/aspect/cookbooks/grain_size_ridge/doc/grain_size_ridge.md

 cell with 160 particles can either be refined once (resulting in about 40 particles in each new cell) or coarsened once (resulting in about 640 in the new bigger cell) without having to add or remove particles.
-We also use the biliniear least squares interpolation scheme to interpolate from the particles to the grid, which is more accurate than schemes based on, for example, the cell average.
+We also use the bilinear least squares interpolation scheme to interpolate from the particles to the grid, which is more accurate than schemes based on, for example, the cell average.
 To make sure this scheme does not generate any over- or under- shoots in the grain size, we switch on the linear least squares limiter.
 To